sheryarshah/CourseRetrieval/README.md

 Just download and extract the zip to desktop.

-On line 63 of code, replace the path for the excuetable of phatomJS.
+On line 63 of code, replace the path for the executable of phatomJS.

 **Please use tomcat8 as the server as the program will not run on any versions below tomcat8.**